Creating A Twine Christmas Tree in 3 Easy Steps

 Decorating additional Christmas trees is more of a singular activity for me.
 It is almost as if an empty tree is a blank canvas on which to paint.
 Or, more specifically, to bedazzle with ribbon, lights, picks, ornaments, etc.

-Yes!
-It can be done with just a few supplies.
+This easy project can be done with just a few supplies.
 You will need:

 The last three items on the list are just suggestions.
 You might come up with some other amazing things to “hang” on your Twine Christmas tree!